nmafb/udacity-de-nano/Projects/README.md

 ### Pipeline
 <code>
    1 - Creation of the AWS cluster with the python notebook.
-This step imitates the assumption that already exists a cluster 2 - Creation of the tables structure - Staging, Dimensions and Fact tables 3 - Loading of the staging tables from AWS S3 bucket 4 - Data transformation and loading dimension tables
+This step imitates the assumption that already exists a cluster<\br>
+   2 - Creation of the tables structure - Staging, Dimensions and Fact tables 3 - Loading of the staging tables from AWS S3 bucket 4 - Data transformation and loading dimension tables